tbuyus/javascript101/docs/git.md

 Github can be thought of as a remote server to store your code.
 It allows you to share code and work on projects with other developers.

+@todo more github hype

 ## Why should I use Git?
 > Oh noes!
 The dog ate my codes!

 > I want to easily work on my awesome project with a friend!

-> I need to share my awesome project to help create World Peace!
+> I need to share my awesome project with the world to create peace!

 Git is the solution!